wndrsn1/wndrsn1/README.md

 Pursuing Chemical Engineering at the University of Iowa

-Conducting Research on Machine Learning with atmsospheric science and LiDAR data at [Iowa Advanced Sensor Development Laboratory](https://github.com/mcgillgroup).
+Conducting Research on Machine Learning with atmsospheric science and LiDAR data at the [Iowa Advanced Sensor Development Laboratory](https://github.com/mcgillgroup).

 ## Previous Projects